FuzionDragon/Page_Writer/README.md

 ### TODO

-- Config file for allowing the change of core keybinds and other potential settings, there may be a plan for an in-app settings menu to allow better accessibility.
+- Windows and Android support (no plans for Ios or MAC as of writing).

 - Markdown imported and exporter, both file and directory based.

 - Potentially multiple databases.

-- Windows and Android support (no plans for Ios or MAC as of writing).

 - Spellchecker?

-- Label for what the fuzzy finder is doing.

-- Toast notification system for more transparency of actions and interactivity.

 - Other QoL additions that I am not thinking of.